-With over 20 years of experience, Jonathan creates award-winning architecture in a variety of roles.
+Jonathan Boelkins is a writer, architect, and teacher who creates and celebrates award-winning architecture in a wide variety of roles.

 As a writer, Jonathan is a Co-Editor with Peter MacKeith of a monograph titled Radical Practice: The Work of Marlon Blackwell Architects, winner of the 2023 PenCraft Book Award for Nonfiction | Historical + Cultural.
 His writing partnership with Marlon Blackwell has been featured in several books, including essays in Brian Healy Architects’ monograph Commonplaces: Working on an American Architecture and Jones Studio’s monograph Strive.
 He also authored an introductory essay in the book From Penitentiary to Park about Shelby Farms Park in Memphis and the collaboration of Marlon Blackwell Architects and James Corner Field Operations.